-There was no significant correlation between the number of RPR ratings below seven and learning new opportunities (Figure 28).
+There was a significant correlation between the number of RPR ratings below seven and learning new opportunities (Figure 29).
+This indicates doctors who are receiving more low ratings are more likely to report they learnt new opportunities for development.

-Figure 28.
-Percent of participants who reported learning new opportunities for development by the number of RPR ratings below superior (1-6 out of 9 over 13 RPR categories, first and second RPRs).
+Figure 29.
+Percent of participants who reported learning new opportunities for development by the number of RPR ratings below superior (1-6 out of 9 over 13 RPR categories, first RPR).